rjhansen/nsrllookup/README.md

 * [boost](http://www.boost.org) 1.65 or later.
 Windows users can get precompiled binaries from [Sourceforge](https://sourceforge.net/projects/boost/files/boost-binaries/), but see below.

 ### Windows
+**Begin by editing the CMakeLists.txt file.**  Open it in a text editor and follow the instructions in it.
+You'll need to change the CMake version check to require 3.15, and comment out three lines of code immediately beneath it.
+It's not hard.

-On Windows, please be careful to get the correct compiler and architecture for Boost.
+Next: be careful to get the correct compiler and architecture for Boost.
 Visual Studio 2017's internal version number is "14.1", and 2019's is "14.2".
 So, for instance, if you want to download the binaries built for Visual Studio 2019 on x64, you'd download something like `boost_1_71_0-msvc-14.2-64.exe`.

 Once you have Boost installed, open a Visual Studio development console.
 Visual Studio offers two of them, one for 32-bit and one for 64-bit, so make sure to open the correct one.  `cd` into wherever you uncompressed `nsrllookup` and do this dance:

 **To build within the Visual Studio IDE:**

 ```
 "\path\to\cmake.exe" . -DBOOST_ROOT=\path\to\Boost
 ```